membraneframework/membrane_tutorials/basic_pipeline/7_Depayloader.md

 end
 ```

 As in most elements, the `handle_demand/5` implementation is quite easy - what we do is simply to make a demand on our `:input` pad once we receive a demand on the `:output` pad.
-However, since we are expected to produce a frame (which is formed from a particular number of packets) on the `:output` pad, we need to request for that particular number of packets on the `:input` pad - that is why we have defined the `:expected_number_of_packets_per_frame` option and now we will be making usage of it.
+However, since we are expected to produce a frame (which is formed from a particular number of packets) on the `:output` pad, we need to request a particular number of packets on the `:input` pad - that is why we have defined the `:expected_number_of_packets_per_frame` option and now we will be making usage of it.
 In case we would have been asked to produce 10 frames, and each frame would have been made out of 5 packets, then we would need to ask for 10\*5 = 50 packets on the `:input`.
 ```Elixir
 # FILE: lib/elements/Depayloader.ex